FDio/csit/docs/job_specs/mrr_daily/vpp-2n-skx.md

 1c AND 78b AND mrr AND x710 AND drv_avf AND ethip6-ip6scale2m
 2c AND 78b AND mrr AND x710 AND drv_avf AND ethip6-ip6scale2m
 4c AND 78b AND mrr AND x710 AND drv_avf AND ethip6-ip6scale2m
-##### dot1q-ip6base
-1c AND 78b AND mrr AND x710 AND drv_avf AND dot1q-ip6base
-2c AND 78b AND mrr AND x710 AND drv_avf AND dot1q-ip6base
-4c AND 78b AND mrr AND x710 AND drv_avf AND dot1q-ip6base
 #### dpdk-vfio-pci
 ##### ethip4-ip4base
 1c AND 78b AND mrr AND x710 AND drv_vfio_pci AND ethip6-ip6base
 2c AND 78b AND mrr AND x710 AND drv_vfio_pci AND ethip6-ip6base
 4c AND 78b AND mrr AND x710 AND drv_vfio_pci AND ethip6-ip6base
-##### dot1q-ip4base
-1c AND 78b AND mrr AND x710 AND drv_vfio_pci AND dot1q-ip6base
-2c AND 78b AND mrr AND x710 AND drv_vfio_pci AND dot1q-ip6base
-4c AND 78b AND mrr AND x710 AND drv_vfio_pci AND dot1q-ip6base
 ### intel-xxv710
 #### avf
 ##### ethip6-ip6base